 Applicant Response: This application does not include any dead-end streets.
 Hilfiker Lane is proposed to be a Type B Collector and as shown on the submitted plan sheet 7.1, the maximum grade is proposed to be 9.30% and a minimum of 1%.
-All other street grades are proposed to meet the local street standards and not exceed 12 percent (see submitted street profile sheets beginning on sheet 7.1).
+Findings are provided below to address alternative street standards subject to SRC 803.065 below.
+All other street grades within the subject property are proposed to meet the local street standards and not exceed 12 percent (see submitted street profile sheets beginning on sheet 7.1).
 All streets within this proposed subdivision were designed using the Salem Revised Code and Public Works Design Standards and meet the requirements set forth therein.
 The proposal is consistent with the codes and standards for public right-of-way.
 The criteria are met.